 The doctor’s affidavit or testimony must contain details about how the brain injury affects the plaintiff’s life, such as impairments in his ability to work, sleep, socialize, recreate, speak and think, for example.

 Michigan TBI lawyers should also have the doctor refer to medical literature on the consequences of TBI.
 The medical literature can help a brain injury case survive the misguided additional requirements of Churchman, because by definition, any victim of brain injury is far more at risk of very serious medical consequences.

 Currently, there are many authoritative, published, peer-reviewed journal articles and textbooks that link traumatic brain injury to an increased risk of severe clinical depression, divorce, Parkinson’s disease, dementia and Alzheimer’s.
 In addition, brain injury is now strongly implicated in lowering life expectancy.

 “Reserve brain capacity,” or how a second brain injury superimposed on someone who has already suffered brain injury, demonstrates how frightening and fragile TBI can be, and how a subsequent brain injury can have devastating consequences for someone who has already sustained a traumatic brain injury.

-Michigan Auto Law partner Steven Gursten is a member of the American Association for Justice Traumatic Brain Injury Group and lectures on traumatic brain injury cases across the country.
-If you are an attorney and would like to refer a Michigan traumatic brain injury case, please contact Michigan Auto Law.
+Michigan Auto Law attorney and principal Steven Gursten is President of the American Association for Justice’s Traumatic Brain Injury Group and lectures on traumatic brain injury cases across the country.
+If you are an attorney and would like to refer a Michigan traumatic brain injury case, please contact Michigan Auto Law at (800) 777-0028.

 Did our Michigan traumatic brain injury lawyers answer all of your questions about Churchman v.
 Rickerson?
 If not, please contact us and we can help.